gavincyi/gavincyi.github.io/_posts/2023-07-24-introduction-to-factor-pricing-model-risk-model.md

 ![model universe](https://github.com/gavincyi/gavincyi.github.io/assets/10500805/6ecb1445-d611-48c8-a76d-d8c36c763dd0)

 Comparing the number of valid instruments in the two universes in cryptocurrency class, we can see the ratio between the estimation and model universe is around 10:1.
+This ratio number aligns with the universes of equity factor models provided by professional vendors.

 ## Factor Model